Mario675/Minecraft_Quick_Homes/README.md

 2. Use Shortcut Alt+1-9 to /home 1-9
 3. Use Shortcut Alt+Shift to add 10 to your input (Default).
 4. Use Alt+` To /back
-5. Use Alt+C to craft.
+5. Use Alt+c to craft.
 6. Use Alt+e to open Ender Chest.
 7. Use Alt+t To open Trash
 8. Bask in the glory of amazement.